 - Military members have special ways to save on Disney vacations.
 ShadesofGreen.org is a special program offered for military personnel and families in partnership with Disney.
 Discounted lodging at parks starts at $95 a night.
 Armed Forces Vacation Club is a similar service.

 - The certified military counselors at Clearpoint ReConnect can help you create a family budget, start a debt management plan, become a homeowner, avoid foreclosure or just get your finances in order.
 This service is free and confidential.

-IF YOU ARE FRIEND OR FAMILY…Let military men and women know that they are remembered and missed:
+IF YOU ARE FRIEND OR FAMILY…Let them know they are remembered and missed:

 Donations & gifts

 - Clark.com – Join your State Defense Force